Welcome to SheldonZoning.com

 For news items more than 60 days old, please visit the News Archive.

-News from the February 11 Planning Board meeting
+News from the April 8 Planning Board Meeting

 The meeting was attended by Board members Deb Kirsch , Don Pawlak and Thomas Jorgenson and alternate member Kathy Roberts.
-Town Board member Jim Fontaine attended the meeting and Supervisor Brian Becker attended part of the meeting.
-The Board considered a permit matter, which was tabled.
+Kathy Roberts resigned from the Board as of this meeting.

 The Board decided to:

-News from the December 17 Town Board meeting
+News from the February 18 Town Board Meeting

 What does the County Zoning Officer actually do for the Town?